Published: August 17, 2005

 What are Treasury bills, notes and bonds?

 Treasury bills, notes and bonds are securities sold by the U.S. government in order to pay off debt and raise cash.
 When you buy one of these securities, you are lending your money to the government.
 You can buy Treasury bills, notes and bonds directly from the government by setting up a "TreasuryDirect" account.
-For more information, call 800-722-2678 or visit the TreasuryDirect web site (www.treasurydirect.gov).
+For more information, call 800-722-2678 or visit the TreasuryDirect website.

 How do tax-deductible individual retirement accounts (IRAs) work?

-If you are not covered by a retirement plan at work, you can set up tax-deductible retirement accounts at a bank, credit union or brokerage firm.
-The maximum deductible contribution for the 2005 tax year is $4,000 (or $4,500 if you will turn 50 in 2005).
-Contributions and profits are not taxed until withdrawal.
-Money can be withdrawn without penalty beginning at age 59 1/2.
-(You are required to start making withdrawals at age 70 1/2.)
-If you are covered by another retirement plan, you still may qualify for a fully tax-deductible IRA if your modified adjusted gross income (AGI) is $80,000 or lower for married joint filers or $60,000 for single filers.
+If you are not covered by a retirement plan at work, you can set up a tax-deductible retirement account at a bank, credit union or brokerage firm.
+Contributions and earnings in a "traditional" IRA are not taxed until withdrawal.
+Money can be withdrawn without penalty beginning at age 59½.
+(You are required to start making withdrawals by age 70½.)
+If you are covered by another retirement plan, you still may qualify for a fully tax-deductible IRA if your adjusted gross income is within the limits.
+Non-working spouses can contribute to an IRA even if the working spouse is covered by an employer-sponsored retirement plan.
+Go to the Internal Revenue Service website for more details.

-What kind of identification do I need to open a bank account?
+What kind of identification do I need to open an account?

-Different banks have different requirements, but in general you will be well-prepared if you can provide the following:
+Different financial institutions have different requirements, but in general you will be well prepared if you can provide the following:

-Every bank is different, but $100 should allow you to open an account at most banks and there are some which require as little as $25.
+Every financial institution is different, but $100 should allow you to open an account at most banks and credit unions, and there are some that require as little as $25.
 You can bring cash or a check.
 (If you are going to make a small deposit, ask about minimum balance fees.)

 What is the purpose of a signature card?

-When you open a bank account, you are asked to sign a signature card that will be kept on file.
-Your signature card protects both you and the bank from unauthorized use of your checks by forgers.
-The signature card is also an agreement between you and the bank, in which you agree to be bound by the bank's rules.
-Sign the card exactly as you sign checks - if you regularly sign your name with initials, such as "P.F.
-Jones," sign the card that way, not "Paul Foster Jones".
+When you open an account, you are asked to sign a signature card that will be kept on file.
+Your signature card protects both you and the bank or credit union from unauthorized use of your checks by forgers.
+The signature card is also an agreement between you and the bank or credit, in which you agree to be bound by the institution's rules.
+Sign the card exactly as you sign checks.
+For example, if you regularly sign your name with initials, such as "P.F.
+Jones," sign the card that way, not "Paul Foster Jones."

 Keeping Your Checking Account Straight